 Policy estimates for the nine years following the budget year (BY+1 through BY+9) enable the President to evaluate the long-term consequences of proposed program or tax policy initiatives and to make decisions in that context.
 (Baseline estimates, described in section 80, provide a basis for assessing alternatives, including Presidential policy estimates.)
+In recent years, OMB has centrally calculated most of the outyear policy estimates for discretionary programs.

-Your outyear policy estimates should be consistent with the general policies and information required for the budget year and indicate the degree to which specific policy decisions made for the budget year or any subsequent year affect budget authority, outlay, and receipt outyear levels.
+When you develop outyear policy estimates, they should be consistent with the general policies and information required for the budget year and indicate the degree to which specific policy decisions made for the budget year or any subsequent year affect budget authority, outlay, and receipt outyear levels.
 Take into consideration changes in spending trends, economic assumptions, and other actions or events when you prepare estimates of budget authority, outlays, and receipts for BY+1 through BY+9.